notnullgames/loverest/README.md

 ### future ideas

 - web-support - I am using threads & libcurl FFI, which are both not supported in lovejs, but I could make them work with a little wrapping (and using native browser APIs)
-- windows with curl - mac & linux are pretty simple to work with libcurl, but windows doesn't have it by default, so another method would be helpful.
+- windows without curl - mac & linux are pretty simple to work with libcurl, but windows doesn't have it by default, so another method would be helpful.

 ### related